hazelcast/hazelcast-platform-demos/banking/transaction-monitor/README.md

 The sixth creates the web app and launches job processing.

 The seventh starts the production of data to monitor.

+The eighth starts the clients in languages other than Java.

 If all looks well, you should something like this listed for the default namespace: